 Each valve control wire shall be connected to a single terminal inside the controller.
 The irrigation terminals are labeled 1-21.
-There are 4 valve common (VC) terminals on the controller and any valve's common wire can be connected to any "VC" terminal.
+There are valve common (VC) terminals on the controller and any valve's common wire can be connected to any "VC" terminal.

-NOTE: You can use a ReWater controller to operate potable water valves controlling sprinklers, rotors, bubblers, etc. See http://rewater.com/wp-content/uploads/2016/04/ReWater-User-Guide-English.pdf at page 8.
+NOTE: You can use a ReWater controller to operate potable water valves controlling sprinklers, rotors, bubblers, etc., that are plumbed to a potable water supply.
+See http://rewater.com/wp-content/uploads/2016/04/ReWater-User-Guide-English.pdf at page 8.